leschzinerlab/Motion-correction/README.md

  ___Optional inputs:___
   * --overwrite - Ignores previous LM-BFGS run output files and removes them, allowing users to bypass the normal checks and error messages that would prevent the user from overwriting existing data.
-  * --nprocs - Specify number of processors for parallelizing the particle trajectory alignment.
-Only works on a single machine, not a cluster (at the moment).
   * --execpath - Input absolute path to compiled program 'alignparts_lmbfgs.exe'.
 By default, it will look in the folder provided by this Github repo: Motion-correction/lm-bfgs_v3.0/.
   * --movieName - Additional name for movies.
 This is NOT the movie file extension, just additional text that differentiates the movie (if at all) from the aligned micrograph.
   * --movieEXT - Movie file extension (e.g. .mrcs)